Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 1. Make the Tomato Sauce

-Heat the olive oil in a large pan with low edges.
-Add finely chopped onion and fry it for 3 minutes, then add grated or minced garlic and fry for one more minute.
+Add the finely chopped onion and sauté for 3 minutes, then add the grated or pressed garlic and sauté for one more minute.

-Pour in the tomato passata, season with salt and pepper, and simmer on medium to low heat for 30 minutes, stirring occasionally.
+Pour in the tomato passata, season with salt and black pepper, and simmer on medium to low heat for 30 minutes, stirring occasionally.

 In the meantime, bake the eggplants.